The Behavior Sequence that Most Often Persuades…

 “This state of reduced self-control renders consumers vulnerable to the persuasion ploys foisted upon them by influence agents, thereby resulting in increased willingness to acquiesce to the agent.”

 The researchers broke down the process into two stages.
-The first is the initial question, or series of questions, that softens up the listener and gets him or her to essentially yield to the request.
+The first is the initial question, or series of questions, that softens up (researchers words, not mine) the listener and gets him or her to essentially yield to the request.

 The first step takes away some of the resources we might normally use to control our spending and refuse the request.